On the Role of Pre-trained Language Models in Word Ordering: A Case Study with BART: Understanding Why BART Helps

 \section{Understanding Why BART Helps}

-We aim to explain why BART helps word ordering using the possession of a relevant type of knowledge.
-Although numerous types of knowledge have been identified in PLMs by probing \cite{bertology}, they do not necessarily improve the target task \cite{probe:improve}.
-Relevant types of knowledge are selected using a procedure akin to feature importance (\cref{sec:why:relevance}): we feed different types of knowledge as additional features and select the one bringing the most salient gain in word ordering as our \emph{candidate}.
-The relevance of the knowledge should be further verified by a strong correlation (\cref{sec:why:probe}) between the probing performance and word ordering performance, as models can utilize unexpected shortcut rules \cite{shortcut} instead of distilling the intended knowledge provided in the features.\footnote{The nuance is related to the philosophical quest on what constitutes mental states.
+We empirically establish the intuition that knowledge in BART helps target tasks.
+Though numerous types of knowledge have been identified in PLMs by probing \cite{bertology}, they may not necessarily improve the target task \cite{probe:improve}.
+Thus a reliable explanation should identify the \emph{relevant} type of knowledge for word ordering.
+Candidate types of knowledge can be selected using a procedure akin to feature importance (\cref{sec:why:relevance}): we feed different types of knowledge as additional features and select the one bringing the most salient gain in word ordering.
+Their relevance should be further verified by a strong correlation (\cref{sec:why:probe}) between the probing performance and word ordering performance, as models can utilize unexpected shortcut rules \cite{shortcut} instead of distilling the intended knowledge provided in the features.\footnote{The nuance is related to the philosophical quest on what constitutes mental states.
 Feature importance follows behaviorism while probing is akin to functionalism.
-See \cite{functionalism} for discussion on behaviorism and functionalism.} Such correlation is estimated using models with different amount of the knowledge.
-We finally probe for the existence of the knowledge in BART (\cref{sec:why:probe}).
-In summary, the type of knowledge \emph{relevant} to word ordering \emph{in} BART provides a reliable explanation.
+See \cite{functionalism} for discussions on behaviorism and functionalism.} Such a correlation is estimated using models with different amount of the knowledge.
+We finally probe for the nontrivial existence of the knowledge in BART (\cref{sec:why:probe}).